 Task 3: Prepare, Update and Maintain Mailing Lists.
 The Contractor will prepare, continue to update and maintain the active public mailing list; including all interested or affected agencies, interested parties, various news media and public libraries throughout the area of environmental impact, and individuals commenting during the scoping process or during public review of the Draft Supplemental Plan-ED.
 The mailing list will also include the email addresses of organization and individual contacts.
-The public mailing list will be used for distribution of the notices of availability for the Draft Supplemental Plan-ED.
-The mailing list will be used for distribution of the notices of availability for the Draft Supplemental Plan-ED.
+The public mailing list will be used for distribution of the notices of availability for the Draft Supplemental Plan-ED, public meeting announcements, news releases, other notices to the public, and distribution of the Draft Supplemental Plan-ED.
 The mailing list will be edited periodically to include those individuals responding to the scoping requests, other correspondents, and those individuals who attended public meetings or participating in on-line meetings; and to delete those requesting removal from the list, changes in addresses, and undeliverable addresses.
 Electronic versions of the mailing lists or printed labels will be provided to the Sponsor upon request.